renovatebot/renovate/docs/usage/getting-started/running.md

 #### Docker image

-The `renovate` npm package is also distributed in pre-built Node.js images on Docker Hub (`renovate/renovate`).
+The `renovate` npm package is also distributed via pre-built Node.js images on Docker Hub (`renovate/renovate`).

 The `slim` image contains only Node.js so works if either: